rares-vsl/ecodocumentation/my-website/docs/analysis/02_business_requirements.md

 2. **Edit User**
    - **Actor:** Admin
-   - **Description:** The admin, while in the "Create Users” step of the setup, modifies a previously created user by changing its name, password, or token.
+   - **Description:** The admin, while in the "Create Users” step of the setup, modifies a previously created user by changing its username or password.
    - **Trigger:** The admin clicks the “Edit” button of a user in the list of users.
    - **Preconditions:**
      - The admin is authenticated and in the setup process.